M.B. December 21, 1984

 M.B.
 December 21, 1984 is a live album by Slovenian industrial pioneers Laibach.
 The album was recorded on 21 December 1984 at Malči Belič Hall in Ljubljana, Slovenia and on 26 April 1985 at Kulušić in Zagreb, Croatia, both then part of the former Yugoslavia.
 It was released in 1997 by The Grey Area, a sublabel of Mute Records.

 The part of the album recorded in Ljubljana was taken from a concert dedicated to the deceased former member Tomaž Hostnik.
 It was held in secret due to the band being banned from using the name Laibach.

+Critical reception

+NME gave the album one out of ten stars, calling Laibach an "unconscionable crock of old cobblers".